Obstructions to convexity in neural codes: A non-convex code with no local obstructions

 Now it is straightforward to see that if $U_2$ is replaced by $U_2 \cap U_3$ and $U_5$ is replaced by $U_4 \cap U_5$, then the resulting sets $U_i$ would be a convex realization that verifies our claim. \end{proof}

 Another way to make the counterexample code~\eqref{eq:counterex-code} convex, is simply to add the codeword $1$, which makes the code max-intersection-complete (Proposition~\ref{prop:add-1} below).
+(In contrast, the code in Proposition~\ref{prop:add-2} is max-intersection-{\em incomplete}.)
 Then, from the proof of~Theorem~\ref{thm:counterex}, a line from $p_{123}$ to $p_{145}$ no longer must pass through a point $p_{134}\in U_{134}$.
 Thus, we do not have the same forced structure which we used to show that $\CC$ is not convex.

 \begin{proposition} The following neural code (obtained by adding the codeword $1$ to the counterexample code~\eqref{eq:counterex-code}) is convex, and thus a good-cover code:

 \end{proposition} \begin{proof} Consider the following construction.
 Let $U_{2345}$ be an open cube in $\R^3$, centered at the origin with sides parallel to the $x$, $y,$ and $z$ axes.
 Then let $U_{23}$ be a rectangular prism created by extending the cube in the positive $x$ direction, let $U_{34}$ be a rectangular prism created by extending the cube in the positive $y$ direction, and let $U_{45}$ be a rectangular prism created by extending the cube in the positive $z$ direction.
 Then let $U_3$ be the convex hull of $U_{23}$ and $U_{34}$, and let $U_4$ be the convex hull of $U_{34}$ and $U_{45}$.
 Thus, we have the codewords 2345, 23, 34, 45, 3, and 4.
 Now, pick points $p_{23}\in U_{23}$, $p_{34}\in U_{34}$, and $p_{45}\in U_{45}$, and let $U_1$ be an open $\epsilon$-neighborhood of the convex hull of $p_{23}$, $p_{34}$, and $p_{45}$.
 This creates regions corresponding to the codewords 1, 123, 134, and 145.
 This also must create regions corresponding to the codewords 13 and 14, since a line from 123 to 134 must pass through 13 and a line from 134 to 145 must pass through 14.
 It is straightforward to check that for $\epsilon$ sufficiently small, all the above codewords remain, and no new ones are created.
 Therefore, this is a convex realization of the code. \end{proof}